-Even though the Gospels occur earlier in the New Testament, they were not the first books to have been written.
-The letters of Saint Paul were written 15 or 20 years before our earliest Gospel, Mark.
+Although the Gospels occur earlier in the New Testament, they were not the first books to have been written.
+The letters of Saint Paul were penned 15 or 20 years before the earliest Gospel, Mark.
 This makes his writings the earliest surviving work that we have from any Christian author…

 Paul’s Historical Importance

 Maybe 20 years ago, there a survey was taken of college professors in a variety of fields—history, political science, philosophy, classics—in which these professors were asked who, in their opinion, was the most important person in the history of Western civilization.
 Now, if I were to ask that question of my class at Chapel Hill, the answer would come back, Jesus was the most important person in the history of Western civilization; a case could be made that Jesus was the most important person.
 As it turns out in this particular survey, Jesus came in tied for fifth.
 He tied with the apostle Paul for fifth place.
 The most important person in the survey, to the surprise of my students, was Alexander the Great.

 This is a transcript from the video series History of the Bible: The Making of the New Testament Canon.
 Watch it now, on Wondrium.

 Paul, however, changed the religion of Jesus, so that it was no longer the religion of Jesus, but it was the religion about Jesus.